zazuko/cube-creator/apis/managed-dimensions/README.md

 # Cube Curator Managed Dimensions API

-This Hydra-driven API provides functionality for creating
+This Hydra-driven API provides functionality for creating and finding dimensions (dictionaries) share between all Cube Creator's cubes.

 It is not standalone and deployed together with the [Core API](../core) under a sub path `/managed-dimensions`.